anatanczak/first-private-blockchain-project/README.md

    - @param {\*} signature
    - @param {_} star
      _/
-6. `blockchain.js` file.
+6. ---------- DONE ---------- `blockchain.js` file.
 In the `Blockchain` class we are going to implement the method:
    `getBlockByHash(hash)`
    /\*\*
    - This method will return a Promise that will resolve with the Block